-How to find the right photographer
+How do I find the right photographer?

 Not every professional photographer can work in every genre of photography.
 A photographer who takes family portraits and weddings is not necessarily the one to shoot a picture of your Board of Directors.

 Should the photographer you choose have an agent, you will usually negotiate with them as the ‘go-between’ – they are the photographer’s representative and will deal with the business side of the commission.
-They are paid a commission by the photographer and will not incur you any extra expense.
+They are paid a fee by the photographer and will not incur you any extra expense.

-Why use a professional photographer?
+Why should I use a professional photographer?

-The type of commission and specialisation will generally dictate the fee but photographers will also take into account a number of other factors to determine the cost including:
+The type of commission and specialisation will generally dictate the fee but photographers will also take into account a number of other factors to determine the cost, including:

 There is a misconception that if the images are shot digitally, rather than on film, that this is a cheaper way of producing images.
 This is not true.
 Some photographers will still shoot on film but deliver the images in a digital form whilst the majority will shoot and deliver digitally.
 Both methods incur costs.

 - In order to produce high-quality digital images, a lot of time and skill is necessary before, during and after the shoot to ensure the final images are of the highest quality before presentation to the client, and ultimately for reproduction.

 - A professional photographer has to invest heavily in the best equipment.
 This equipment needs to be replaced/upgraded frequently to ensure it meets the standards required to produce professional results.

 For more information about digital costs, click here.